univ-ai/welcomenew/_courses/ai4.md

 The objective of this module is to provide fundamental understanding of the concepts behind Reinforcement Learning, Generative Models and how to apply them to real world problems.
 This course follows the Univ.AI model of balancing between concept, theory, and implementation.

 The course covers an introduction to the field of Reinforcement Learning covering the basic concepts, dynamic programming, Q-learning and Policy Graident Methods.
-The course will also give an overview of network building blocks, followed by an review of Generative Adversarial Networks and their applications.
+The course will also give an overview of network building blocks, followed by an review of Generative Adversarial Networks and provide a understanding of state of the art models in the field.

 At the end of this module, you will be able to efficiently work with reinforcement learning problems and build effective generative adversarial networks.